Child Support FAQs

 Unless a court order has specified otherwise, both parents share legal custody of their kids.
 In other words, if you do not have physical custody of your kids, and even if you don’t see your children, you may still have legal custody.
 Courts sometimes award joint physical and legal custody.

 After establishment of a child support order, collections from PPS can take place in several ways, including auto-withdrawal from a bank account, self-pay via check or money order, and income withholding orders to the payor’s employer.
 All payments by default go through the Family Support Payment Center.
-In some cases that the PPS doesn’t pay child support willingly, the parent’s employer might deduct an amount from each paycheck and send it to a child welfare agency.
+In some cases, if PPS doesn’t pay child support willingly, an employer might deduct an amount from each paycheck and send it to a child welfare agency.

 Likewise, PRS may receive payment in several ways, including direct deposit into a bank account, electronic payment card, or bank check.